 The Graduate Record Examinations are a group of standardized tests with national norms.
+Sul Ross State University does not require applicants to graduate programs to submit GRE or GMAT test scores for full admission providing the applicant meets the admissions requirements listed below with the exception of the

-Sul Ross State University requires all graduate students who expect to be candidates for degrees to take the aptitude portion of the examination before admission to graduate study.
-The student should take this test before enrollment, or, at the latest, during the first term of graduate study.
-It may be taken at any of the testing centers in the United States or abroad.
+The GRE may be taken at any of the testing centers in the United States or abroad.
 The student may contact the Coordinator of Career Services and Testing for an information bulletin and application for the examination.
 Regardless of where the test is taken, the student should be certain to indicate that scores are to be sent to the Center for Enrollment Services, Box C-2, Sul Ross State University, Alpine, Texas 79832.
 If a student's performance on the examinations is unsatisfactory, the advisor may require remedial or leveling work, the advanced test of the Graduate Record Examinations in the major field, a comprehensive written examination, or such other steps as the advisor recommends.
 The advisor's recommendations are subject to approval by the Dean of the College.